 Submit a Nomination:

-This award is given for a contribution or contributions that lead to greater public appreciation and better understanding of the role of geology in the affairs of our society.
+This award is given for a contribution or contributions that lead to greater public appreciation and better understanding of the role of the geosciences in the affairs of our society.

 This award normally will be given to one recipient per year.

-The award is presented to a person, organization, or institution in recognition of an outstanding contribution to the public understanding of geology.
-The contribution may be in geology as a science or in geology as it relates to economic or environmental aspects of modern civilization.
-The award may be given to a geologist or non-geologist, or to an organization or an institution that is geologic or non-geologic in character.
+The award is presented to a person, organization, or institution in recognition of an outstanding contribution to the public understanding of the geosciences.
+The contribution may be in geoscience as a science or in geoscience as it relates to economic or environmental aspects of modern civilization.
+The award may be given to a geoscientist or non-geoscientist, or to an organization or an institution that is based in the geosciences or not.
 The award name was changed from the "AGI Award For Outstanding Contribution To Public Understanding of Geology" in 1999.

 The Nominating Committee of the AGI Member Society Council will solicit nominations from its member societies and submit its selection to the Member Society Council at the spring meeting each year.
 The Member Society Council recommendation will then be transmitted to the AGI Executive Committee for final action.